benswift/biott/resources/templates/md/posts/2016-12-01-blog-refresh.md

 Another year, and another blog refresh.
-It's still a clojure-powered static site with my own fumbling, hand-rolled css, but this time I'm using [Cryogen](http://cryogenweb.org/) which has been pretty to work with so far.
+It's still a clojure-powered static site with my own fumbling, hand-rolled css, but this time I'm using [Cryogen](http://cryogenweb.org/) which has been pretty nice to work with so far.

 Sorry that a bunch of links to old posts are broken at the moment---I'm in the process of fixing that up.
 If you're really stuck